 ANZSHM Biennial Book Prize

-The ANZSHM Biennial Book Prize is awarded for the best book, published within a specified two-year period, on the history of health and medicine in Australia, New Zealand or the wider Pacific region.
+The ANZSHM Biennial Book Prize is awarded for the best member-authored book, published within a specified two-year period, on the history of health and medicine in Australia, New Zealand or the wider Pacific region.
+The value of the prize is $500.

 The winning publication is selected on the basis of: